Coral-Ann/CV/README.md

 [Projects](#projects) | [Experience](#experience) | [Skills](#skills)  | [Education](#education) | [Hobbies](#hobbies) | [CodeWars](https://www.codewars.com/users/Coral-Ann)

 I am an aspiring developer with a background in design and IT, which has given me a combination of creativity and confidence working with others.
-Having completed my course as a [Makers Academy](https://makers.tech/about-us/) student, I am looking forward to producing polished, test-driven code in a variety of projects.
+Having completed my course as a [Makers Academy](https://makers.tech/about-us/) student, I have been taught to produce polished, test-driven code in a variety of projects.

 This journey has been incredibly fun and satisfying, I’m excited to continue to learn and grow with both Front-End and Back-End development.